 It's all very well having a 3D view of what a galaxy cluster really looks like (sort of), but what if you want to do actual science ?
 Sadly we astronomers do not sit around all day gawking at pretty pictures like intergalactic voyeurs.
 What we actually do is to look for trends in data, to see how one quantity varies with another.

-Another key feature that's needed is to select and colour the galaxies according to any given parameter.
-So I wrote a simple Python script that reads in a catalogue file from GOLDMine.
+To help me actually understand the cluster scientifically, for the offline .blend file I wrote a simple Python script that reads in the catalogue file from GOLDMine.
 You can choose which parameter you're interested in via a drop-down menu, and select (for example) all the galaxies with optical magnitudes brighter than whatever value.
 You can also display all the available information on a selected galaxy.

-A slighly more advanced routine lets the user display galaxy properties by colour, rather than just selecting them as discrete variables.
+A slightly more advanced routine lets the user display galaxy properties by colour, rather than just selecting them as discrete variables.
 So, for example, if you want to look for a trend in galaxy morphology directly, rather than plotting any complicated morphology-density relation, you can do so.
-Another (less polished) script lets you colour according to one variable minus another (e.g. B-V magnitude - this what astronomers mean when they talk about colour).
+Another (less polished) script lets you colour according to one variable minus another, e.g. B-V magnitude – this what astronomers mean when they talk about colour.

 To be honest I haven't looked at this in years.
 When I was doing nothing but Virgo stuff it was very useful, but these days I do other things as well, and I've looked at the data so much that the intuitive feeling is now deeply engrained.
 So although you can still download the .blend file here, I haven't updated it so it still requires the totally obsolete Blender 2.49 to run.
 And I can't guarantee that the scripts aren't riddled with bugs.